LowGravityPL/raccoonwp.github.io/index.md

     - Customizable theme build process based on newest [Webpack 4.12](https://webpack.js.org/) with all its features like dead code elimination, bundle analysis, watch process and more.
     - Flexible CSS: Plain SASS by default / Bootstrap 4 / Foundation 5 / Bourbon/Neat or anything else (check [recipes section](/recipes)).
-    - Modern JS: all newest features like ES6, modules, spreads, destructuring objects and arrays etc.
+    - Modern JS: all the newest features like ES6, modules, spreads, destructuring objects and arrays etc.
-    - NPM: node package manager allowing to import various 3rd party libraries into the project.
+    - NPM: Node.js package manager allowing to import various 3rd party libraries into the project.
-    - uses Twig (default) or Blade templating (or you can go old plain WordPress way).
+    - Uses Twig (default) or Blade templating engines (or you can go old plain WordPress way).
     - Vue?
 React?
 We got you covered, check [recipes section](/recipes).
     - [Gutenberg](https://wordpress.org/gutenberg/) support.
     - [On the roadmap] Child theme support.